philipempl/DT4SEC/readme.md

 ## 4. Analysis
 Last but not least, we analyze, interpret, and synthesize the extracted data using [Jupyter Notebook](https://jupyter.org).
 We also include some details on bibliometric data.
 Our entire working notebook loading the [/extraction/coding.csv](/extraction/coding.csv) file and the [/screen/included_references_count=114.bib](/screen/included_references_count=114.bib) file can be found under [/analysis](/analysis).
 The BibTex file is used for bibliometric analysis and the CSV file for in depth thematic analysis.
 The results can be reproduced by executing or clicking the notebook.

-## 5. Conclusions
+## 5. Insights
 We summarized all the insights and concluding remarks in our paper.
-The manuscript can be found under [/conclusion](/conclusion).
+The manuscript can be found under [/insights](/insights).

 ## Reference
 ```